christopheraue/m-ruby-concurrently/guides/Performance.md

 # Performance of Concurrently

-Overall, Concurrently is able to schedule around 100k concurrent evaluations per second.
+Overall, Concurrently is able to schedule around 100k to 200k concurrent evaluations per second.
 What to expect exactly is narrowed down in the following benchmarks.

 The measurements are executed with Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
 Garbage collection is disabled.